 You want a bigger, stronger body?
 Eat more.
 Eat like it’s your job.

-Eat anywhere between 3-6 meals a day and avoid going extended periods without food (i.e. intermittent fasting).
+Eat 3-4 meals a day and avoid going extended periods without food (i.e. intermittent fasting).

-To gain muscle mass, you will have to eat enough quality calories.
-Take your body weight in pounds and multiply it by 18-20.
-That is your starting point.
-Add or subtract calories to meet your individual needs (aim for a weekly gain of 0.5- 1 pounds).
+To gain muscle mass, you will have to eat enough quality calories (aim for a weekly gain of 0.5- 1 pound).

-Monitor how your body responds to different meals.
+Monitor how your body responds to different foods and meals.
 Monitor how your body changes over the weeks and months.
 Use the mirror, waist measurements and the scale to gauge your success.

 Your objective is not to put on scale weight (aka get fat).
 Your objective is to put on muscle mass (aka get jacked).